Ajanta and Ellora Caves

 Tips for Shopping :

 Paithani sarees are famous in Aurangabad.Do not miss them.
 They are manufactured in Paithan in the Aurangabad district.
-As a matter of fact, the designs in the Paithani sarees and the Himroo sarees, also famous in Aurangabad, are copied from cave carvings & designs.
-The designs are so unique in these fabrics.
-In addition,you can also purchase a Paithani shawl or dress material .
+As a matter of fact, the designs in the Paithani sarees are copied from cave carvings & designs. n addition, there are Himroo sarees that are also manufactured in Aurangabad.
+For instance,the designs are so unique in these fabrics and they stand out for their beauty & class.
+Further, you can also purchase a Paithani shawl or dress material .

 Leave a Message